-Future development within the County that has potential to be influenced by dam failure includes any areas downstream of a dam within the 100 Year Floodplain.
+Previous and future development within the County that has potential to be influenced by dam failure includes any areas downstream of a dam within the 100 Year Floodplain.
 No development is planned in any floodplain or areas downstream of dams in the county or cities.